Internet GIS: History

 The history of Internet geographic information systems is linked to the history of the computer, the internet, and the quantitative revolution in geography.
 Geography tends to adapt technologies from other disciplines rather than innovating and inventing the technologies employed to conduct geographic studies.
 The computer and internet are not an exception, and were rapidly investigated to purpose towards the needs of geographers.
 In 1959, Waldo Tobler published the first paper detailing the use of computers in map creation.
 This was the beginning of computer cartography, or the use of computers to create maps.
 In 1960, the first true geographic information system capable of storing, analyzing, changing, and creating visualizations with spatial data was created by Roger Tomlinson on behalf of the Canadian Government to manage natural resources.
 These technologies represented a paradigm shift in cartography and geography, with desktop computer cartography facilitated through GIS rapidly replaced traditional ways of making maps.
 The emergence of GIS and computer technology contributed to the quantitative revolution in geography and the emergence of the branch of technical geography.

 As computer technology advanced the desktop machine became the default for producing maps, a process known as digital mapping, or computer cartography.
 These computers were networked together to share data and processing power and create redundant communications for defense applications.
 This computer network evolved into the internet, and by the late 1980s, the internet was available in some people's homes.
 Over time, the internet moved from a novelty to a major part of daily life.
 Using the internet, it was no longer necessary to store all data for a project locally, and communications were vastly improved.
 Following this trend, GIScientists began developing methods for combining the internet and GIS.
 This process accelerated in the 1990s, with the creation of the World Wide Web in 1990 and the first major web mapping program, Xerox PARC Map Viewer, capable of distributed map creation appearing in 1993.
 This software was unique in that it facilitated dynamic user map generation, rather than static images.
 These new Web-based programs helped users to employ GIS without having it locally installed on their machine, ultimately leading to Web GIS being the dominant way users interact with internet GIS.

 In 1995 The US federal government made the TIGER Mapping Service available to the public, facilitating desktop and Web GIS by hosting US boundary data.
 This data availability, facilitated through the internet, silently revolutionized cartography by providing the world with authoritative boundary files, for free.
 In 1996, MapQuest became available to the public, facilitating navigation and trip planning.
-Sometime during the 1990s, more maps were transmitted over the internet then physically printed.
-This milestone was predicted in 1985, and represented a major shift in how we distribute spatial products to the masses.
+Sometime during the 1990s, more maps were transmitted over the internet than physically printed.
+This milestone was predicted in 1985 and represented a major shift in how we distribute spatial products to the masses.